Please select a second date to complete the range.

 Outside Abercrombie & Fitch on Dame street.

 The non-stop Cliffs of Moher coach departs daily at 10am, from Dublin outside Abercrombie & Fitch on Dame Street.
 Likewise, there are two return departures daily from the Cliffs of Moher to Dublin at 3pm and 5pm.
-As the shuttle offers an open-ended ticket, it allows you to explore the Cliffs at your own pace .
+As the coach offers an open-ended ticket, it allows you to explore the Cliffs at your own pace .
+This is a fully guided English tour.

 During your travel from Dublin to Cliffs of Moher, you can stop by the beautiful village of Doolin, known for its wealth of traditional Irish music and quaint pubs.
 The pubs have great food and a nice Irish welcome.
 Also, you will get to witness the Moneygall Obama's Plaza, a small village located in the centre of Ireland which has a very important historical significance to Obama's ancestral roots.

 Once you reach Cliffs of Moher, take delight in the scenic beauty that the place offers.
 The cliffs rise 120 meters (390 ft) above the Atlantic Ocean and reach their maximum height of 214 meters (702 ft) just north of O'Brien's Tower, 8km away.
 At the southern end stands the Hags Head, a natural rocky promontory that resembles a seated woman when viewed from the north.
 Keep your eyes open for an array of wildlife at the cliffs, everything from fulmars, guillemots and kittiwakes to the cheeky puffins.

 With your return coach ticket, you will also get an entrance ticket to the Cliffs of Moher Visitor Centre, where you can learn about the cliffs’ place in Irish history and folklore.
 Finally, the return coach departs to Dublin around 5:30pm.

 Voucher information: No need to print!
 If you are travelling with a smartphone or tablet you can present your voucher on your device for this activity upon collecting your tickets.